bufbuild-ru/docs/docs/bufstream/quickstart/index.md

     docker.redpanda.com/redpandadata/console
 ```

-Open Redpanda Console in your favorite browser at `localhost:8080`.It's ok to close any AKHQ or Redpanda terminals before continuing.
+Open Redpanda Console in your favorite browser at `localhost:8080`.

+It's ok to close any AKHQ or Redpanda terminals before continuing.

 ## Protobuf and Bufstream

 Bufstream is compatible with Kafka, but it's so much more.
-When paired with Protobuf, Bufstream can also enforce data quality directly on the broker.We'll use code already written within [github.com/bufbuild/bufstream-demo](https://github.com/bufbuild/bufstream-demo) to publish and consume messages while exploring Bufstream's data enforcement functionality.For this example, you'll need [Go](https://go.dev/doc/install) installed.
+When paired with Protobuf, Bufstream can also enforce data quality directly on the broker.

+We'll use code already written within [github.com/bufbuild/bufstream-demo](https://github.com/bufbuild/bufstream-demo) to publish and consume messages while exploring Bufstream's data enforcement functionality.

+For this example, you'll need [Go](https://go.dev/doc/install) installed.
 If you are on a Mac and using Homebrew, this is as easy as:

 ```bash
 brew install go